 Easter means more eggs and chocolate rabbits in the shops.
 No competition.
 (Though, to be fair, the chocolate Lindt rabbits deserve a place in the dining halls of the Greek Gods.)

-Ask, though, whether it’s worth visiting an Easter market and the answer is a yes.
-Just don’t compare them to the Christmas equivalents.
+Ask, though, whether it’s worth visiting an Easter market and the answer is a definite yes.
+Just don’t compare them to the Christmas experience.

 In terms of what to expect, well, eggs for starters.
 Lots of them.